Statistical dynamics of a hard sphere gas: fluctuating Boltzmann equation and large deviations: Convergence of the process

 The modulus of continuity of $\gp$ is controlled by

-\end{Prop} In the standard Garsia, Rodemich, Rumsey inequality, \eqref{eq: bound GRR alpha 0} is assumed to hold with $\alpha =0$ leading to a stronger conclusion as $\gp$ is then proved to be H\"older continuous.
-The cut-off $\alpha>0$ allows us to consider functions $\gp$ which may be discontinuous.
+for some constant $C$ depending only on $b$ and $\gamma$. \end{Prop} In the standard Garsia, Rodemich, Rumsey inequality, \eqref{eq: bound GRR alpha 0} is assumed to hold with $a =0$ leading to a stronger conclusion as $\gp$ is then proved to be H\"older continuous.
+The cut-off $a >0$ allows us to consider functions $\gp$ which may be discontinuous.

 \begin{proof}[Proof of Proposition {\rm\ref{Prop: tightness process}}]